 The International Monetary Fund is focused on macroeconomic stability while the World Bank is supposed to support development.
 Of course, the UN Development Programme has a stake in the latter matter as well.
-Various UN bodies deal with environmental issues, including the UN Environment Programme and the Secretariats of the conventions on biodiversity, desertification and climate change.
+Various UN bodies deal with environmental issues, including the UN Environment Programme and the Secretariats of the UN Conventions on Biodiversity, Desertification and Climate Change.
 This is not a solid base for coherent policymaking.

 The landscape of financing looks even more fragmented, with bilateral funding complementing the multilateral kind.
 In the past two years, the governments of high-income countries with large fiscal space have spent massively.
 Their stimulus programmes kept their economies going.
 Vaccinations also ensured a fast recovery.
 None of this was possible in least-developed countries.

 By March 2021, stimulus spending around the world amounted to $ 16 trillion according to the UN.
-The 30 largest economies accounted for almost $ 15 trillion.
-Experts from Vivid Economics, an international consultancy, reckon the G20 and 10 further large economies spent $ 14.9 trillion, but used not even $ 1.8 trillion for environmental sustainability.
+Experts from the international consultancy reckon that the G20 and 10 further large economies accounted for accounted for $ 14.9, using not even $ 1.8 trillion for environmental sustainability.
 Humankind needs to do better, but things are set to get worse.

 Interest rates matter too

 In view of high consumer-price inflation, central banks in prosperous countries are preparing to increase interest rates.
-Global energy and food prices are rising particularly fast, but do not respond much to national interest rates.
+It is not clear to what extent that will fix the problem.
+Energy and food prices have been rising particularly fast, but do not respond to interest rates.
 To some extent, food prices reflect adverse climate-impacts on agriculture.
 Moreover, Covid-clogged supply chains also contribute to inflation.
 Higher interest rates will not change that.

 Humankind needs coherent policies that rise to global challenges.
-Among global leaders, Kristalina Georgieva, the head of the always controversial IMF, has excelled in proposing intelligent policies (see contribution by José Siaba Serrate on our D+C/E+Z platform).
+Among global leaders, Kristalina Georgieva, who heads the always controversial IMF, has excelled in proposing good policies (see José Siaba Serrateon www.dandc.eu).
 Are national leaders paying attention?
 Our common future depends on it.

-Hans Dembowski is editor in chief of D+C Development and Cooperation / E+Z Entwicklung und Zusammenarbeit.
+Hans Dembowski is the editor in chief of D+C/E+Z.